Your Dream Dress Appointment in 2021

 Yes, please!
 Face coverings have been proven to prevent the spread of viruses when worn by infected people.
 Since people with COVID-19 may not show symptoms, it’s safest for everyone who enters the shop to be wearing a face-covering at all times.

-As such, I will wear a face-covering during your appointment as well as glasses, and I will ask clients and their guests to arrive wearing a NEW and CLEAN face covering that fits you.
+As such, I will wear a face-covering during your appointment as well as glasses, and I will ask clients and their guests to arrive DOUBLE MASKED wearing a NEW and CLEAN face covering that FITS you.
 Please keep your face covering on during your appointment, securely fastened to cover both your mouth AND nose fully at all times.

 What if I don’t have a face covering?

-If you can’t get a face covering in advance, I will have masks for you to purchase for $5, with any profit to be donated to charity.
+If you can’t get a face covering in advance, or it looks like it doesn’t fit you, or you are not double-masked, I will have masks for you to purchase for $5, with any profit to be donated to charity.

 Do I have to wear a face covering even when trying on dresses?